 You know your bird better than anyone.
 If something about their behavioral is sending red flags, go with your instinct, and consult with your vet.
 Note any changes you noticed so you don’t forget once you with the vet.

-It’s very important to observe droppings.
+It’s very important to observe bird droppings.
 Number, volume, color and consistency should be noted.
 Watch for any decrease in the total number or volume, change of color, increased water content, decrease in feces with increased urates or an increase in urine.

 Keep a close eye on any abnormal droppings but don’t become overly alarmed at the odd color ones, as it maybe the result of coloring in foods that have been eaten such as beets or Pellets.
 A more watery dropping may be attributed to consuming a high water content piece of fruit.
 But if droppings are consistently not right for 24 hours, you want to consider calling your Vet.